argumentcomputer/sphinx-contracts/README.md

 This section outlines the steps required to update the Sphinx contracts repository with a new Sphinx version.
 Follow these instructions to ensure the Sphinx contracts are correctly updated and aligned with the latest version.

-1. Change the version tag in `Cargo.toml` to the target `sphinx` version.
+1. Change the branch in `Cargo.toml` to the target `sphinx` branch.

 ```toml
 [dependencies]